johnfedoruk/bangular/CONTRIBUTING.md

 Unfortunately we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.

-You can file new issues by filling out our [new issue form](https://github.com/angular/angular/issues/new).
+You can file new issues by filling out our [new issue form](https://github.com/bangular/bangular/issues/new).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-1. Search [GitHub](https://github.com/angular/angular/pulls) for an open or closed PR that relates to your submission.
+1. Search [GitHub](https://github.com/bangular/bangular/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 1. Please sign our [Contributor License Agreement (CLA)](#cla) before sending PRs.
   We cannot accept code without this.
-Make sure you sign with the primary email address of the Git identity that has been granted access to the Angular repository.
+Make sure you sign with the primary email address of the Git identity that has been granted access to the Bangular repository.
-1. Fork the angular/angular repo.
+1. Fork the bangular/bangular repo.
 1. Make your changes in a new git branch:

      ```shell